iGoosiatin/node-js-crud-api/README.md

 - Pull this repo
 - Make sure your node version is 18.16
 - Install required packages
+- Create `.env` and configure custom server port, if necessary
 ```
 npm install
 ```